BioSystemsUM/MEWpy/docs/mew.md

 ---
 **NOTE**

-It is possible to add or remove variables in the model dictionaries (e.g., `model.reactions['MY_REACTION'] = my_reaction`), but this is not recommended.
+It is possible to add variables to the model dictionaries (e.g., `model.reactions['MY_REACTION'] = my_reaction`), but this is not recommended.
 The model dictionaries are used to keep track of the model variables and should not be modified directly.
-To add or remove variables, use the `model.add()` and `model.remove()` methods documented bellow, as these methods will perform the necessary updates in the model dictionaries.
+To add or remove variables, use the `model.add()` and `model.remove()` methods documented bellow.
+These methods will perform the required updates in the model.

 ---

 A MEW model supports the following operations:
-- `get(identifier, default=None)` - It retrieves the variable by its identifier
+- `get(identifier, default=None)` - It retrieves the variable using its identifier
-- `add(variables)` - It adds new variables to the model; variables are added to containers according to the variable types
+- `add(variables)` - It adds new variables to the model; variables will be added to model containers according to their types
-- `remove(variables)` - It removes variables from the model; variables are removed from containers according to the variable types
+- `remove(variables)` - It removes variables from the model; variables will be removed from model containers according to their types
 - `update(variables, objective, ...)` - It updates variables, compartments, objective, etc, in the model
 - `copy()` - It makes a shallow copy of the model
 - `deepcopy()` - It makes a deep copy of the model